What is sexual dysfunction?

 Who is affected by sexual dysfunction?

-Sexual dysfunction can affect any age, although it is more common in those over 40 because it is often related to a decline in health associated with aging.
+Sexual dysfunction can affect any age, although it is more common in those over 40 because it’s often related to a decline in health associated with aging.

 What are the symptoms of sexual dysfunction?

-- Inability to achieve or maintain an erection suitable for intercourse (erectile dysfunction)
+- Inability to achieve or maintain an erection (hard penis) suitable for intercourse (erectile dysfunction).

-- Absent or delayed ejaculation despite adequate sexual stimulation (retarded ejaculation)
+- Absent or delayed ejaculation despite enough sexual stimulation (retarded ejaculation).